lentzjeanfrancois5-boop/Zomato-Customer-Behavior-Analysis/README.md

 # Zomato Customer Behavioral & Revenue Analysis 📊

 ## 📋 Project Overview
-This analysis audits **₹986M INR** in gross sales data to identify high-value customer demographics and behavioral patterns.
-The objective was to provide a strategic roadmap for user retention and geographic resource allocation.
+This project analyzes **₹986M INR** in gross sales data to identify high-value customer demographics, behavioral patterns, and revenue distribution trends.
+The objective is to develop a strategic framework for **customer retention, segmentation, and geographic optimization**.

 ## 🖥️ Dashboard Preview
 ![Zomato Dashboard Analysis](Zomato_Screenshot.png)